 The Importance of an Attorney

 As previously mentioned, these questions must be answered in a certain amount of time and can be very frustrating.
 This is why most people hire personal injury attorneys by this point.
-Should you or someone you know will be involved in a personal injury claim, contact an attorney, like a personal injury attorney from Andrew R. Lynch, P.C., to assist you with this process and to help ensure that it is done promptly and correctly.
+Should you or someone you know will be involved in a personal injury claim, contact an attorney, like a personal injury attorney in Atlanta, GA from Andrew R. Lynch, P.C., to assist you with this process and to help ensure that it is done promptly and correctly.